 - Instantly Downloadable Course Certificates

 - Official OSHA 10 or OSHA 30 Card

 - Email Access to an OSHA-Authorized Course Trainer

 North Carolina Top OSHA Violations

-Nationwide, the most cited standard, which also receives the highest penalties, is for fall prevention in construction.
-Falls commonly cause serious work-related injuries and deaths, and OSHA has many guidelines to help prevent them.
+Nationwide, the most cited OSHA safety and health standard, which also receives the highest penalties, is fall prevention in construction.
+Falls commonly cause serious work-related injuries and deaths, and OSHA enforces specific safety standards to help prevent them.